Providing Useful Alternative Text Descriptions and Captioning

 Alternative Text Descriptions and Captioning: Basic Requirements for Accessibility

 Providing alternative text descriptions for images and captions for audiovisual materials has been a cornerstone of accessibility since the introduction of Section 508 of the Rehabilitation Act of 1973.
 If you use non-decorative images of any kind in your documents or websites, you should provide an equitable alternative text description.
-If you use audio or video in your classroom or on your websites, you should provide captions for those materials.
+If you use audio or video in your classroom or on your websites, you should provide transcripts or captions for those materials.

 Useful Alternative Text Descriptions